How Long Does it Take to Get Sober?

 .10 6 hours, 40 minutes

 If you drink too much, you may think that a few hours of sleep will allow you to sober up and be ready to drive.
 But, it takes more than a few hours to metabolize a full-night’s worth of alcohol.
 You may still have significant levels of alcohol in your blood the next morning.

 PA DUI Accidents: Help for Drunk Drivers

 If you have been injured by a drunk driver in Pennsylvania, the driver may use the time of his last drink as a defense.
 But, there is no excuse for driving drunk.
 All DUI victims deserve accountability for their injuries.
 We can help.
-Call Ostroff Injury Law to schedule a free consultation.
+Call Ostroff Godshall Injury and Accident Lawyers to schedule a free consultation.